yk-liu/yk-liu.github.io/_posts/2019-05-23-Crash-Course-on-Knots-Theory/2019-05-23-Crash-Course-on-Knots-Theory.md

 Thus we have proven that the three Reidemeister's move preserves tri-colorability.
 In other words, tri-colorability is not affected by continuous deformations or "un-tying of the knots", and hence a knot invariant.

-## Consequences if Tri-colorability
+## Consequences of Tri-colorability

 Since a trefoil can be tri-colored and a unknot can't, and tricolorability being a knot invariant, we have proven that the trefoil is indeed knotted.
 Which is the perfect example of how mathematicians go out of their ways to prove things that does not require proving.
 However, such tri-colorability can be generalized to $N$-colorability.

 # Algebraic Knot Invariants

-Remember the figure 8 knot.
+Remember the figure eight knot.
 It cannot be tri-colored, but can be quad-colored.
 Is quad-colorability a knot invariant?
-It is also natural to ask if $N$-colorability is a knot invariant.
+(Interestingly, the figure eight knot is actually penta-colorable, see [`Figure Eight Knot is Penta-Colorable`](#figure-eight-knot-is-penta-colorable)) It is also natural to ask if $N$-colorability is a knot invariant.
 To study $N$-colorability, clearly we cannot rely on drawing colorful diagrams of knots.
 For we will soon run out of distinguishable colors, and even coloring Reidemeister's moves will become impossible.

 Instead of colors we will use labels such as $1,2,3,\cdots$ on the diagram and replace the coloring rule by a method for combining these labels.
 Let's see can we deduce from the tri-coloring scheme.
-We will define $N$-coloring as a map from strands of a knot to the a set of $N$ integers.
-If we label the strands as $x_1,x_2 ,\cdots$, the map can be written as: $\chi:\set{x_1,x_2,\cdots}\rightarrow\set{1,2,3,\cdots,N}$
+For now we will use $a,b,c,\cdots$ to represent these colors.

 ## Tri-coloring Revisited